gomyar/nosecomplete/README.md

 Nosecomplete is a nose plugin for completing test modules/classes/methods/functions from the command line.

-Nosecomplete is composed of two pieces: a script called 'nosecomplete' and a shell completion function that calls the script.
+Nosecomplete is composed of two pieces: a script called 'completenose' and a shell completion function that calls the script.

 An example using tab completion: